 Today, women considering breast augmentation have more choices than ever when it comes to breast implants.
-At our practice, with offices in Houston, Webster, and Pearland, TX, our plastic surgeons take the time to help their patients understand all of their options.
+At our practice, with offices in Houston and Webster, TX, our plastic surgeons take the time to help their patients understand all of their options.
 They make choosing breast implants an enjoyable, collaborative process between patient and doctor.

 At Houston Plastic & Reconstructive Surgery, we offer the latest breast implants in a wide selection of options for women from Pasadena, League City, and surrounding communities.
 To get started, request a consultation to meet with one of our plastic surgeons using our online form.
 Or call us at (281) 282-9555 and a member of our staff will help schedule an appointment.